quixai/tutorials/README.md

 # tutorials
-Code for demos and tutorials
+Here you'll find code for demos and tutorials.

+Copy and past this code into your Quix projects to get up and running fast.